content-strategy-forum/csf-glossary/README.md

 # The Content Glossary

-This repository serves as the new (and final) collaboration platform for drafting and discussing the content glossary articles destined for the production glossary.
-This README file provides complete details about the glossary's scope and collaborative approach.
+The glossary is an open, collaborative project coordinated by CSF.
+This is an ongoing initiative — a _rolling_ glossary.
+The goal is to create a core set of common, practical terms that benefit collaborators across borders/cultures and user experience professions (content strategy, information architecture, interaction design, and so forth).
+The words "core" and "common" should be a clue to the scale.
+While we don't put any limit on the number of terms, neither is the goal to create a comprehensive dictionary of every concievable content-related word.
+Nor should the result be overly biased to a given discipline, like technical communication or content marketing.
+Beyond that we'll let the collaborative process of building the glossary work the remaining details out.

+As far as the "build" aspect of this glossary goes, anyone working or studying in the content-as-service professions is ideal for pitching in.
+We especially encourage all such writers who have avoided GitHub to date to let down your guard and give it a try.
+This project gives you a great excuse to do it in the company of your own people — writers and editors — without the worry of knowing code beyond formatting basics in Markdown.
+And if you've not used Markdown before, then it's a double win; you'll add that to your skills box too.

+***

-**Note to previous contributors:**
-We apologize for the inconvenience of changing the platform.
-The previous process of using Google Drive was unproductive and cumbersome our scale (dozens of individual documents).
-By using GitHub, we add a much needed layer of versioning control, as well as improved collaboration tools like a dedicated [Issues](https://github.com/content-strategy-forum/csf-glossary/issues) tracker (see link in menu above), a contributor team list, and the ability to create Trello-like subproject management should a clear need arise for a specific focus.
-If you made writing/editing conributions in the past, we know who you are and you will still get recognition on the production glossary.
-Any further writing/editing contributions, however, will require having a GitHub account.
+**Note to previous contributors:** We apologize for the inconvenience of changing the platform.
+The previous process of using Google Drive was unproductive and cumbersome for our scale (dozens of individual documents).
+By using GitHub, we add a much needed layer of versioning control, as well as improved collaboration tools like a dedicated [Issues](https://github.com/content-strategy-forum/csf-glossary/issues) tracker (the link is always in the menu above), an [editors team list](https://github.com/orgs/content-strategy-forum/teams/glossers), and the ability to create Trello-like sub-projects should a clear need arise for a specific focus.
+If you made writing/editing conributions in the past, we know who you are and you'll still get credit in the production launch.
+Any further writing/editing contributions for credit, however, will require having a GitHub account.

+The rest of this README provides instruction for getting started.

 ## Collaboration hierarchy